(734) 284-8088

 • Avoiding Tobacco and Alcohol: Both can slow down the healing process and increase the risk of infection.

-• Not Chewing on Your Treated Tooth: This is especially important if you’re waiting for a porcelain crown to be placed.
+• Not Chewing on Your Treated Tooth: This is especially important if you’re waiting for a porcelain dental crown to be placed.

 Normal Symptoms vs. When to Seek Help